Novated Lease Calculator (Australia)

 While this calculator is designed to cover the most common novated lease scenarios faced by Australian employees, it may be less suitable or require extra interpretation for the following groups:

-People considering associate leases.
-Associate leases have distinct financial consequence that is not modelled here, and outcomes can differ significantly from standard novated leasing arrangements (and may be more advantageous for certain personal circumstances).
+• People considering associate leases.
+Associate leases have distinct financial consequences that are not modelled here, and outcomes can differ significantly from standard novated leasing arrangements (and may be more advantageous for certain personal circumstances).

 In these situations, the calculator can still provide useful context, but the results should be interpreted with additional caution and, where appropriate, supplemented with tailored advice.